San Bernardino County, California: Establishment

-In 2022, The Board of supervisors were pushed by a major supervisor campaign contributor Jeff Burum to vote for secession from the State of California to form the state of Empire.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 20105 sqmi, of which 20057 sqmi is land and 48 sqmi (0.2%) is water.
 It is the largest county by area in California and the largest in the United States (excluding boroughs in Alaska).
 It is slightly larger than the states of New Jersey, Connecticut, Delaware and Rhode Island combined, and is also slightly larger than Switzerland.
 It borders both Nevada and Arizona.

 The bulk of the population, nearly two million, live in the roughly 480 square miles south of the San Bernardino Mountains adjacent to Riverside and in the San Bernardino Valley in the southwestern portion of the county.
 About 390,000 residents live just north of the San Bernardino Mountains, in and around the roughly 280 square-mile area that includes the Victor Valley.
 Roughly another 100,000 people live scattered across the rest of the sprawling county.

 The Mojave National Preserve covers some of the eastern desert, especially between Interstate 15 and Interstate 40.
 The desert portion also includes the cities of Needles next to the Colorado River and Barstow at the junction of Interstate 15 and Interstate 40.
 Trona is at the northwestern part of the county, west of Death Valley.
 This national park, mostly within Inyo County, also has a small portion of land within San Bernardino County.
 The largest metropolitan area in the Mojave Desert part of the county is the Victor Valley, with the incorporated localities of Adelanto, Apple Valley, Hesperia, and Victorville.
 Further south, a portion of Joshua Tree National Park overlaps the county near the High Desert area, in the vicinity of Twentynine Palms.
 The remaining towns make up the remainder of the High Desert: Pioneertown, Yucca Valley, Joshua Tree, Landers, and Morongo Valley.

 The mountains are home to the San Bernardino National Forest, and include the communities of Crestline, Lake Arrowhead, Running Springs, Big Bear City, Forest Falls, and Big Bear Lake.

 The San Bernardino Valley is at the eastern end of the San Gabriel Valley.
 The San Bernardino Valley includes the cities of Ontario, Chino, Chino Hills, Upland, Fontana, Rialto, Colton, Grand Terrace, Montclair, Rancho Cucamonga, San Bernardino, Loma Linda, Highland, Redlands, and Yucaipa.